-A 2014 study published in The Lancet medical journal found that decriminalising sex work could prevent up to almost half of all new HIV infections globally in the next decade.
+A 2014 study published in The Lancet medical journal found that decriminalising sex work could prevent up to almost half of all new HIV infections among workers and clients globally in the next decade.
 The research argues that decriminalising the trade would allow workers to operate more safely and protect them from sexual and gender-based violence.

 Another study published in the journal at the same time estimated that sex work is linked to about 6% of all new HIV infections.